Opportunities and Benefits of CETA for Canada’s Infrastructure Exporters

 - Real opportunities now and in the future: The EU has earmarked hundreds of billions of Euros for transportation, energy, and broadband projects taking place by 2020.

-How will CETA benefit Canadian infrastructure sector exporters?
+How does CETA benefit Canadian infrastructure sector exporters?

-- When CETA is provisionally applied, EU tariffs will be eliminated on all originating products used in building and maintaining infrastructure such as: construction materials, power generating machinery, electrical equipment, rail products, infrastructure related ICT products and more.
+- Under CETA, EU tariffs are eliminated on all originating products used in building and maintaining infrastructure such as: construction materials, power generating machinery, electrical equipment, rail products, infrastructure related ICT products and more.

 |Power generation and distribution equipment||Up to 14%||0%|